Unlocked doors were 'first line of defense' at Uvalde school

 WHAT HAPPENED WHEN THE GUNMAN REACHED THE CLASSROOM DOOR?

-Once inside the school, the shooter then entered a classroom with a door could not be locked from the inside by design, according to McCraw, who also said a teacher reported before the shooting that the lock was broken.
+Once inside the school, the shooter then entered a classroom though a door that was designed to be locked from the outside, according to McCraw, who also said a teacher reported before the shooting that the lock was broken.

-The fact that it wasn't working was a maintenance issue, Stephens and Trump said.

-“That’s about how you manage and maintain school property in a responsible way," Stephens said.
+“This is ridiculous and it’s inexcusable,” McCraw said of the fact that the classroom door could not be locked from inside.

+Stephens and Trump also raised alarms about the fact that the door was broken, describing it as a maintenance issue.

-McCraw also disclosed Tuesday that despite the fact that the door was unlocked, there is no indication officers tried to open it during the standoff.
-He said police instead waited around for a key.
+McCraw also disclosed Tuesday that despite the door being unlocked, there was no indication officers tried to open it during the standoff.
+He said police instead waited for more than an hour for a key.

-Stephens said the way the situation played out spoke to the broader need of having a crisis plan in place.

-“To me, there’s just a whole cascade of apparent failures that took place in this particular situation," he said.
-“It's a wake-up call to everyone across America."
+“To me," Stephens said, “there’s just a whole cascade of apparent failures that took place in this particular situation."

 HAVE THERE BEEN PROBLEMS BEFORE?